 Want to do a little bit of yoga?
 Every day?
 Daily Yoga is the app for you, with more than 500 poses and over 100 lessons available (some of which you need to pay for).
 It's suitable for all levels of experience and of course works with Google Fit, which is why it's in this list.

-If your favourite Google Fit compatible app isn't included, let us know using the comments below and check out our guide to getting started with Google Fit.
+If your favourite Google Fit compatible app isn't included, let us know using the comments below and make sure you check out our guide to getting started with Google Fit.